 Silk Culture in Ancient China

-and the spinning and weaving of silk originated in China thousands of years ago.
+Sericulture and the spinning and weaving of originated in thousands of years ago.
 Because of its rich colors and patterns, silk played an important role in ancient solemnities and ceremonies and also gave rise to a rich folkloric tradition.

 Silk Culture in Ancient China-1

-As archaeological findings show, China was the first country to develop sericulture and silk spinning and weaving.
+As archaeological findings show, China was the first to develop sericulture and silk spinning and weaving.

 Silk Culture in Ancient China-2